High school cross country runners racing — Cooper Lutkenhaus

 “Giants get slayed all the time.”
 Maintaining performance joy to prevent neural burnout.

-Cooper Lutkenhaus’s 1:42.27 isn’t just a record-it’s a referendum on how we develop young athletes in America.
-While high school programs across the country are grinding kids into the ground with 70–80 mile weeks, Capeau proved you can produce a world-class 800m runner on 30 miles per week if you’re smart about it.
+Cooper Lutkenhaus’s 1:42.27 isn’t just a record.
+It’s a referendum on how we develop young athletes in America.
+While high school programs across the country are grinding kids into the ground with 70-80 mile weeks, Capeau proved you can produce a world-class 800m runner on 30 miles per week if you’re smart about it.
 The blueprint is right here.
 The question is whether you’ll use it.

 When this article was first published, Cooper Lutkenhaus had just become the first American male middle-distance runner to turn professional while still in high school.
 He had run 1:42.27, the world U18 record, and signed with Nike at 16 years old.
 The next chapter of the story is bigger than anyone had reason to expect.